WingTangWong/AutoTuningFSRTrigger/README.md

 ================
 * External switch to adjust behaviour/toggle
 * Support for external LED or other indicator of internal acitivity
+* Independent reading and levelling for 3 FSR sensors
+* Independent status LED(s) for each sensor

 CHANGELOG
 ==============